TomaszKandula/UnsecureWebApp/README.md

-# unsecure-app
+# Unsecure WebApp

-Example of unsecure WebApp - this is what you should never do!
+Created for article _SQL Injection_ published on Medium.com.

+Its purpose is to only show what SQL injection is, and what not to do in your code, ever.